 Comfort eating is a big problem, I know, I do it.
 Something’s gone wrong, just why does that chocolate seem to hit the spot?
-The urge to indulge in those dull or despairing moments can be strong, and if you’ve been counting the calories all day, it’s easy to fall of track by snacking, particularly in the evening when we might be sat binge watching Netflix.
+The urge to indulge in those dull or despairing moments can be strong, and if you’ve been counting the calories all day, it’s easy to fall off track by snacking, particularly in the evening when we might be sat binge watching Netflix.
 It tastes good at the time, but if you’re like me you probably feel guilty or angry with yourself afterwards, which can make the whole thing worse.

 The secret is to create a new cycle.
 Altering the habit loop by intentionally doing something else other than eating when you’re bored.
-This action can keep you on track for any weight lose goals.
+This action can keep you on track for any weight loss goals.

 So how can we do this?
 The first step is to create a distraction.
 You need to identify the time when you know you are most likely to snack due to boredom.
-Next think of an activity you really enjoy doing.
-It could be anything from scanning social media to playing your favourite sport (obviously the healthier option), maybe just take the dog for a walk, painting your nails, cleaning or just crossing something off your to-do list
+Next, think of an activity you really enjoy doing.
+It could be anything from scanning social media to playing your favourite sport (obviously the healthier option), maybe just take the dog for a walk, painting your nails, cleaning or just crossing something off your to-do list.